Anthony Claggett: Pittsburgh Pirates

 On September 24, 2009, Claggett was claimed by the Pittsburgh Pirates.
-On January 21, 2010, Claggett was designated for assignment by the Pittsburgh Pirates to make room on the roster for Octavio Dotel.
+On October 3, he pitched in his one game for Pittsburgh, allowing a home run to Joey Votto in the 8th inning.
+He was designated for assigned on January 21, 2010, to make room on the roster for Octavio Dotel.
+Claggett was subsequently outrighted to Triple-A after clearing waivers.
+He remained in the Pirates organization for the 2010 and 2011 season, struggling to such a degree that he was demoted to Double-A Altoona.
 After the 2011 season Claggett was granted free agency.

-Independent Leagues
+Somerset Patriots

 Claggett signed with the Somerset Patriots of the Atlantic League on March 28, 2012.
-On June 5, 2012, he was released.
-In June 2012, he signed with the St. Paul Saints.
-He played for the Saints during the 2014 season as well, pitching in 19 games for the club.
+He allowed 21 runs on 27 hits across 10 appearances for the Patriots before getting released on June 5.

+St. Paul Saints

+He signed with the St. Paul Saints of the American Association of Professional Baseball in June 2012.
+Claggett pitched to a 5.05 ERA with a 1.513 WHIP in 76.2 innings between the bullpen and rotation.
+He returned for the 2013 season, leading the Saints rotation with a 3.11 ERA in 142 innings as a starting pitcher.
+Following the season, the Saints loaned Claggett to the York Revolution of the Atlantic League.
+He started two games for the Revs, pitching to a 1.59 ERAS in 17 innings.
+Claggett once again signed with the Saints for the 2014 season, once again leading the rotation with a 3.55 ERA in 126.2 innings across 19 starts.

+Perth Heat

+Claggett also played for the Perth Heat of the Australian Baseball League for the 2012-2013 and 2013-2014 seasons, leading the team to a championship in his second season with a 2.96 ERA in 12 starts.

+New Jersey Jackals

+He joined the New Jersey Jackals of the Can-Am League for the 2015 season, pitching to a 4.10 ERA in 68 innings over 11 starts.

 Coaching career

 While still playing minor league baseball, Claggett worked in his first coaching position in 2014 as pitching coach and recruiting coordinator at the College of the Desert, a junior college in Palm Desert, California.
 In 2015, Claggett became pitching coach for the New Jersey Jackals of the Can-Am League.
 Returning to the collegiate level, Claggett was pitching coach and recruiting coordinator at Riverside City College in 2016.

-Claggett moved up to the NCAA Division I level in 2017 as volunteer assistant coach at San Jose State under Jason Hawkins.
+Claggett moved up to the NCAA Division I level in 2017 as volunteer assistant coach at San Jose State under manager Jason Hawkins.
 In 2018 and 2019, Claggett served as pitching coach at New Mexico State under Brian Green.
-Claggett followed Green to Washington State University in the summer of 2019.
+Claggett followed Green to Washington State University in the summer of 2019 to serve as pitching coach.
+They stayed with the Cougars for four years before joining Wichita State University in 2023, where he will serve as pitching coach and recruiting assistant.